MikroElektronika/mikrosdk_click_v2/clicks/servo/DETAILS.md

 ## Examples Description

-> This app shows how the servo motor can be controled by the click board.
+> This app shows how the servo motor can be controled by the Click board.

 **The demo application is composed of two sections :**